kishkath/ERA/9 - Advanced Convolutions & Augmentations/README.md

 -> Achieve 85% accuracy, as many epochs as you want.
 Total Params to be less than 200k.

-B. Define Problem:
+💡 Define Problem:
 ------------------
  Develop the neural network such that it follows the provided architecture maintaining less than 200K parameters to achieve validation-accuracy of 85%.

-C. Model Architecture:
+🔑 Model Architecture:
 ---------------------
  "C1-C2-C3-C4-output"
  * For every convolution block, there has to be 3 3x3 kernel convolutions with a stride of 2.
  * Total Parameter Count: 180,978

-D. Augmented Images:
+🔋 Augmented Images:
 -------------------
  <img src="https://github.com/kishkath/ERA/assets/60026221/c9ea71fe-3cf9-47d7-9a2c-12339e4ebbf4" width = 720 height = 360>

-D. Network Results:
+💊 Network Results:
 -------------------
  Trained the network for 72 Epochs with SGD optimizer and CrossEntropyLoss fn.